Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 For this project we have also chosen $\text{margin} = 1$ (which is a common choice).

 The goal of the binary classifier is to correctly classify the images from their latent vectors as either benign or malignant.
-So to achieve this we use the ```CrossEntropyLoss``` which measures how close the models probability distribution for the labels is to the true labels.
+So to achieve this ```CrossEntropyLoss``` is used, cross entropy loss measures how close the models probability distribution for the labels is to the true labels.
 To define the Cross Entropy Loss we must first define the models probability distribution from its confidence output in the final layer of the classifier.
 This can be achieved using the $\text{softmax}$ function, that is, if we let $(c\_0, c\_1)$ be the classifiers output (the models confidence in benign and malignant respectfully) then we can define the classifiers probability of the image being benign $p\_0$ or malignant $p\_1$ as follows:

 $$
 p\_0:=\text{softmax}(c\_0) = \frac{e^{c\_0}}{e^{c\_0}+e^{c\_1}}, \hspace{1cm} p\_1 := \text{softmax}(c\_1) = \frac{e^{c\_1}}{e^{c\_0} + e^{c\_1}}.